- Excellent 9-speed automatic transmission

 Excellent standard equipment, a healthy collection of trims, and the ever-increasing roster of OnStar services help the 2018 Traverse claw out an 8 out of 10 on our features index.
 (Read more about how we rate cars.)

 The Traverse comes in seven trims, although consumers aren’t likely to encounter the base L on dealership lots.
 Instead, the $32,995 LS is effectively the base trim level—it features a 7.0 touchscreen infotainment system with Apple CarPlay, Android Auto, and Bluetooth connectivity, six USB ports, keyless ignition, three-zone climate control, HID headlights with LED running lights, a rearview camera, and 18-inch wheels.

 One of two volume models, the $35,890 Traverse LT Cloth adds different 18-inch wheels, SiriusXM satellite radio, and power driver/passenger seats.
 A $1,795 Convenience and Driver Confidence Package adds remote start, a larger 8.0-inch infotainment screen, heated front seats, blind-spot monitors, rear cross-traffic alert, and a power liftgate.
-If you’re considering the Traverse LT Cloth, you’d best be getting its only factory option package.
+If you’re considering the Traverse LT Cloth, we strongly recommend that package.